Boeing lands first blow in tense air show battle

-FARNBOROUGH U.S. plane maker Boeing landed the first blow at this week's Farnborough Air show, winning an order worth up to $7.2 billion (4.63 billion pounds) from U.S. Air Lease Corp, as a market share battle with its European rival Airbus plays out.
+FARNBOROUGH, England U.S. planemaker Boeing landed the first blow at this week's Farnborough Airshow, winning an order worth up to $7.2 billion from U.S. Air Lease Corp, as a market share battle with its European rival Airbus plays out.

-Boeing said on Monday the order was for 75 of its fuel-efficient 737 Max jets - a model that is key to its attempted fight back against Airbus's rival A320neo short-haul aircraft.
+Boeing (BA.N) said on Monday the order was for 75 of its fuel-efficient 737 Max jets - a model that is key to its attempted fightback against Airbus's rival A320neo short-haul aircraft.

 Although economies are stuttering, aircraft demand remains relatively strong as airlines modernize fleets to survive high fuel costs and the balance of growth shifts towards Asia, prompting Boeing to raise forecasts last week.

-Nonetheless, Airbus and Boeing are locked in their fiercest battle for up to a decade, slashing prices to win orders for their latest narrow body jets and storing up potential trouble for future profit margins.
+Nonetheless, Airbus EAD.PA and Boeing are locked in their fiercest battle for up to a decade, slashing prices to win orders for their latest narrowbody jets and storing up potential trouble for future profit margins.

 "There is a 'fin de siecle' quality about this show unless there truly is a raft of orders, although you do always see some surprises," said analyst Nick Cunningham of Agency Partners.